 40 million songs on the wrist

-One relatively recent upgrade is the addition of music streaming, something that was announced at launch but curiously wasn't there at launch.
+One other upgrade is the addition of music streaming, something that was announced at launch of the Apple Watch 3 but curiously wasn't there at launch.

 This feature - if you've paid all the money to have the LTE-enabled variant of the Watch 3 and are paying out extra cash each month to have the data - is actually quite a good addition.